-Respondent denies that the flu vaccine is the cause of petitioner's GBS and/or any other injury.
-Nevertheless, the parties agree to the joint stipulation, attached hereto as Appendix A. The undersigned finds the stipulation reasonable and adopts it as the decision of the Court in awarding damages, on the terms set forth therein.
+On March 24, 2015, the parties filed a stipulation in which they state that a decision should be entered awarding compensation.
+Respondent denies that the flu vaccine caused petitioner's GBS or any other injury.
+Id. at \P 6.
+Nevertheless, the parties agree to the joint stipulation, attached hereto as Appendix A.

+The undersigned finds the stipulation reasonable and adopts it as the decision of the Court in awarding damages, on the terms set forth therein.

-The parties stipulated that petitioner shall receive the following compensation:
+The parties stipulate that petitioner shall receive the following compensation:

-A lump sum of \$75,000.00, in the form of a check payable to petitioner.
-This amount represents compensation for all damages that would be available under 42 U.S.C. § 300aa-15(a).
+A lump sum of \$200,000.00, in the form of a check payable to petitioner, This amount represents compensation for all damages that would be available under 42 U.S.C. § 300aa-15(a).